Visyond/website-hugo/site/content/features/multidimensional-olap-analysis-online.md

       - descr: >-
-          Pivot tables are directly connected to the spreadsheet, you can have access not only to flat numbers (as in other database-driven BI) tools but also to calculations and assumptions behind the numbers
+          Pivot tables are directly connected to the spreadsheet, you can have access not only to flat numbers (as in other database-driven BI) tools but also to calculations and assumptions behind the numbers.
         file: /img/2019-05 Pivot Model Grid.png
         title: See assumptions behind numbers
       - descr: >-